It is in your moments of decision that your destiny is shaped. – Tony Robbins

 Rest assured if you’re trying to live out your dreams and make decisions from your future without having done so in your past, you are going to feel doubt and fear.
 Nothing has gone wrong.
 That’s just the way your brain works.

-Don’t let that doubt and fear win.
+So don’t let that doubt and fear win.
 Don’t change your mind.

 Review your decision only after you’ve taken massive action and gotten results.